-Note: City population estimates are based on the U.S. 2000 Census and a growth rate of 0.9%.
-Additional population for the unincorporated area served by Ventura's water system, is based on 2004 count of customers outside city limits and a growth rate of 0.6%.
+Note: City population estimates are based on the U.S. 2000 Census and a growth rate of 0.88%.
+Additional population for the unincorporated area served by Ventura's water system, is based on 2004-2007 actual counts of customers outside city limits and a yearly growth rate of 0.35%.